pymupdf/PyMuPDF/README.md

 * Images and fonts can be extracted or inserted.
     > You may want to have a look at [this](https://github.com/pymupdf/PyMuPDF-Utilities/blob/master/examples/image-maintenance.py) cool GUI example script, which lets you **_insert, delete, replace_** or **_re-position_** images under your visual control.

+    > Since v1.18.8 there is a new experimental `Document` method `subset_fonts()`, which automatically builds subsets based on the usage of all eligible fonts in the document.
+Especially for new documents, this can lead to significant file size reductions.
+The method was developed in cooperation with our user @cuteufo - again thanks a lot for the contribution.
 * Embedded files are fully supported.
 * PDFs can be reformatted to support double-sided printing, posterizing, applying logos or watermarks
 * Password protection is fully supported: decryption, encryption, encryption method selection, permmission level and user / owner password setting.